 The McChallenge: 1% will be added to your final grade for the completion of an extra project which will be made available to you later in the semester.
 The program will be due the last day of class.
-You can skip the project and still get the 1% added to your final grade if you defeat me in a game of basketball, tennis, racquetball, chess, Trivia Pursuit, or any other sport/game that I know how to play.
-If you lose, you've still got to complete the project to get your 1%.
-Only one challenge per semester.
+You can skip the project and still get the 1% added to your final grade if you defeat me in a game of basketball, tennis, racquetball, Halo, chess, Trivia Pursuit, or any other sport/game that I know how to play.
+If you lose, you may still complete the project to get your 1%.
+Only one challenge per semester, and no challenges the last week of class (I'm too busy that week for challenges).
 Come by my office to schedule a time to play.